NeleSchallenberg/myFlix-client/README.md

 https://github.com/NeleSchallenberg/movie-api

-Documentation about the API can be found here: https://female-filmmakers.herokuapp.com/documentation.html
+Documentation about the API can be found here:<br>
+https://female-filmmakers.herokuapp.com/documentation.html